 All new language is presented with clear models on the audio recordings available on the Classroom Presentation Tool or on Oxford English Hub.
-Listening to the recordings of the grammar cartoons in Lessons 1 and 3, the stories in Lesson 4, and the reading texts in Lesson 5, also helps the students internalize the language and exposes them to native speaker pronunciation and intonation.
+Listening to the recordings of the grammar cartoons in Lessons 2 and 3, the stories in Lesson 4, the reading texts in Lesson 5, and the writing example in Lesson 6 also helps the students internalize the language and exposes them to native speaker pronunciation and intonation.